 Sazerac Straight Rye Whiskey

 Produced at the Sazerac-owned Buffalo Trace distillery in Kentucky, this whiskey brand endured when so many others in the rye field fell by the wayside, keeping its signature, eponymous cocktail alive (especially in New Orleans).
-It has a well-rounded profile and culminates with a heavy dose of spice, offering the ideal option for mixing that very namesake drink.
-Average price: $32.
+It has a well-rounded profile and culminates with a heavy dose of spice, offering the ideal option for mixing that namesake drink.

 Elijah Craig Straight Rye Whiskey

-A fairly recent introduction from Heaven Hill that debuted in 2019, this 47 percent ABV charms with a mix of floral, herbaceous, and savory notes.
+A fairly recent introduction from Heaven Hill that debuted in 2019, this 47-percent ABV charms with a mix of floral, herbaceous, and savory notes.
 Heady butterscotch flavors bulk up the body, while a sweet cherry note on the finish suggests the first port of call should be mixing in a Manhattan.
-Average price: $33.

 Woodford Reserve Distiller’s Select Kentucky Straight Rye Whiskey

-Distilled from a 53 percent rye mash bill, this rye shows gentle spice and exceptional balance across nose and palate.
+Distilled from a 53-percent rye mash bill, this rye shows gentle spice and exceptional balance across nose and palate.
 Most of its spice can be grouped into the baking category, with cloves and cinnamon aromas leading the nose.
 Rich banana and chocolate chip notes on the palate promise to further please those with a sweet tooth.
-Average price: $39.

 Knob Creek Kentucky Straight Rye Whiskey